c3g/GenPipes_Docs/docs/source/about/target_audience.rst

    .. tab:: End-Users

       Researchers and analysts working in bioinformatics and gene-sequencing computational processing.
-GenPipes strength lies in its simple interface that makes it very easy for students and researchers in need of sophisticated, yet easy to use bioinformatics workflow management tool with built-in pipelines for various genomic analyses.
+GenPipes' strength lies in its simple interface that makes it very easy for students and researchers in need of sophisticated, yet easy to use bioinformatics workflow management tool with built-in pipelines for various genomic analyses.

    .. tab:: Developers